marco262/my_wiki/data/onednd/class/druid.md

 Whenever you gain a Druid level, you can replace one of your cantrips with another cantrip of your choice from the Druid spell list.
 When you reach levels 4 and 10 in this class, you learn another cantrip of your choice from the Druid spell list, as shown in the Cantrips column of the Druid table.

 ***Spell Slots.*** The Druid table shows how many spell slots you have to cast your spells of level 1 and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+You regain all expended spell slots when you finish a [[glossary:Long Rest]].

 ***Prepared Spells of Level 1+.*** You prepare the list of spells of level 1 and higher that are available for you to cast with this feature.
 To start, choose four level 1 spells from the Druid spell list.
 Rather than choosing, you may start with the _[[[spell:Animal Friendship]]]_, _[[[spell:Cure Wounds]]]_, _[[[spell:Faerie Fire]]]_, and _[[[spell:Thunderwave]]]_ spells.